fractional-company/start/README.md

 # Wind-down Information
-Information retained for historical purposes | Platforms no longer in operation and shutdown on September 1st, 2021.
+The below is retained for historical and informational purposes | Platforms no longer in operation and shutdown on September 1st, 2021.

 If you bought NFTs on http://escher.xyz (@escherxyz), you will be able to buy or sell them NFTs on other NFT marketplaces.